microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 ![View changes](../images/working-tree.png)

-If you are safisfied with the changes you made, hover on the `Changes` folder and click the `+` button to stage the changes.
+If you are satisfied with the changes you made, hover on the `Changes` folder and click the `+` button to stage the changes.
 Staging simply means preparing your changes to commit them to GitHub.

 If however you are not comfortable with some changes and you want to discard them, hover on the `Changes` folder and select the `undo` icon.